griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 ## Long Peptide Extraction and Final Report Generation

 Using the selected transcript, extract 51-mer peptide sequences that contain the candidate neoantigen.
 Annotate this sequence with the "best" class-I and class-II binding peptides.
-The selection of long peptide sequences chosen should reflect the final conclusion of the ITB review and genomics review.
+The selection of long peptide sequences should reflect the final conclusion of the ITB review and genomics review.

 Use `pvacseq create_peptide_ordering_form` to create a fasta file that has the long peptide sequences needed.
 These files are useful in the manual review process.